sudarshansudarshan/joc/Faq.md

 **11. Can I get a certificate for attending the workshop?**

-Certificates of participation may be provided.
-Please check the workshop details on the registration page for confirmation.
+Certificates of participation will be provided.

 **12. How do I contact the organizers for more information?**